F.A.Q. is self-explanatory, we collected frequently asked questions and presented answers to them. In time F.A.Q. will grow bigger.

 S-Meter in the ExpertSDR2 corresponds to the IARU recommendations, each device is calibrated at the factory during manufacturing.

 When you operate in DIGI modes you need to carefully adjust VAC gain.
 In this case you need to adjust VAC gain for TX mode (Options-> Device-> VAC-> Receiver1(2)-> TX Gain).
-Also, we recommend to set Mic level indicator and control the signal level.
+Also, we recommend setting Mic level indicator and control the signal level.
 DIGI modes signal should be around -3...-1 dB.

-Note: TX Gain parameter might be either negative or positive, depending on whether you want to amplify VAC signal or attenuate it.
+Note: TX Gain parameter might be either negative or positive, depending on whether you want to amplify the VAC signal or attenuate it.

 The Windows gain settings also can be used for gain adjustments, but we recommend to use only ExpertSDR2 gain settings.